Soviet War Memorial (Tiergarten): Site

-This memorial was erected in 1945, within a few months of the capture of the city.
+The memorial was erected in 1945, a few months after the capture of the city.
 Early photographs show the memorial standing in a wilderness of ruins, the Tiergarten having been destroyed by incendiary bombs and then stripped of timber for firewood during the last months of the war.
 Today, it is surrounded by the extensive woodlands of the reconstituted Tiergarten.
-Although the memorial stood in the British sector of Berlin, its construction was supported by all the Allied Powers.
+Although the memorial stood in the British sector of Berlin, its construction was supported by all of the Allied Powers.
 Throughout the Cold War, Soviet 6th Separate Guards Motor Rifle Brigade honor guards from East Berlin were sent to stand watch at the memorial.

 Design

 The memorial was built from stonework taken from the destroyed Reich Chancellery.
 Built in a style similar to other Soviet World War II monuments that were once found all over the former Eastern Bloc, the memorial takes the form of a curved stoa topped by a large statue of a Soviet soldier.
 It is set in landscaped gardens and flanked by two Red Army ML-20 152mm gun-howitzer artillery pieces and two T-34 tanks.
 Behind the memorial is an outdoor museum showing photographs of the memorial's construction and giving a guide to other memorials in the Berlin area.

 A large inscription in Russian is written underneath the soldier statue, which is translated as "Eternal glory to heroes who fell in battle with the German fascist invaders for the freedom and independence of the Soviet Union".
-The Soviets built the statue with the soldier's arm in a position to symbolize the Red Army's putting down of the Nazi German state.
-According to the Visit Berlin 2018 website, the statue's left arm and hand were actually to stretch out over the graves of more than 2000 soldiers, not to symbolise the putting down of the Nazi state.
+The Soviets built the statue with the soldier's arm stretching over the graves of more than 2,000 soldiers.

-The memorial was designed by architect Mikhail Gorvits with the monument of the Soviet soldier by sculptors Vladimir Tsigal and Lev Kerbel.
+The memorial was designed by architect Mikhail Gorvits, and the monument of the Soviet soldier was designed by sculptors Vladimir Tsigal and Lev Kerbel.